 CARE OVER DETAIL RENDERS SIMPLICITY BEAUTIFUL

-Erika Lagerbielke’s design concentrates on innovation and function with strong artistic expression.
+Lagerbielke’s design concentrates on innovation and function with strong artistic expression.
 She has been creating award winning glass designs for Orrefors since 1982, where she has specialized in stemware and products to enhance the meal experience.
-Among her well known and popular designs are design classic Intermezzo, wine glass series Merlot and connoisseur wine glass Difference.
-Among her recent designs are stemware More and beer glasses Beer.
-New introduction in 2017 was the handmade wine glass series Metropol and in 2018 the stemware line Zephyr.
+Among her well known and popular designs are design classic Intermezzo, wine glass series Merlot, Metropol, More, and connoisseur wine glass Difference.

-Erika Lagerbielke works with unique design commissions such as a Bishop’s crozier for the diocese of Växjö and the Rector’s regalia for Linnaeus University.
-Her most well-known unique design is the official wedding gift for the Swedish Crown Princess couple Victoria and Daniel at their wedding 2010, from the Swedish Parliament and Government.
+Erika Lagerbielke works with unique design commissions such as a Bishop’s crozier for the diocese of Växjö, the Rector’s regalia for Linnaeus University and the official wedding gift for the Swedish Crown Princess couple Victoria and Daniel, a gift from the Swedish Parliament and Government.
 Her work is both secular and liturgical.
 Recently she has created a baptism bowl for the baroque font at Christ Church Cathedral, Oxford, UK, and in 2023 two pieces for the apse in the Romanesque crypt in the Cathedral of Lund; the stained-glass window Hope and a relief, The Well, for the altar.

-She has created several prize sculptures and trophys, for instance for Bullen Awards and Volvo China Open.
+She has created several prize sculptures and trophies, for instance Volvo Environmental Prize, Volvo China Open and Bullen Awards.

 In 2010, she was awarded by H. M. The King of Sweden with the Prince Eugen Medal for outstanding artistic achievement.
 In 2014, she was awarded the S: t Erik’s medal by the City of Stockholm.